 Spatial Indexing Internals

 DuckDB’s spatial indexing model diverges from traditional RDBMS overlay indexes.
-Instead of maintaining persistent B-tree or R-tree files on disk, the spatial extension computes bounding-box hierarchies and Hilbert-curve orderings during query execution.
-This vectorized, columnar approach eliminates background index maintenance overhead but shifts the computational burden to the scan phase.
+The spatial extension supports a persistent R-tree index (created with CREATE INDEX ...
+USING RTREE) on GEOMETRY columns.
+Without an explicit R-tree, the planner falls back to a hash or nested-loop join, constructing ephemeral bounding-box filters from row statistics.
+This vectorized, columnar approach eliminates background index maintenance overhead but shifts the computational burden to the scan phase when no persistent index exists.
 For a comprehensive overview of the execution pipeline, consult the DuckDB Spatial Architecture & Fundamentals.
 Production workloads require explicit tuning of memory allocation, thread parallelism, and geometry serialization to prevent degenerate full-table scans.

 Index Architecture & Predicate Pushdown